 Depending on the finish and the climate in which you live, you may want to wax or oil your flute during this time and give it a little bit of a break.
 I find that the mouthpiece wears down quicker than any other part of the flute–especially if it’s a flattened or wider mouthpiece–because it is more likely to be exposed to saliva.

-While officials are advising us to stay away from one another, Mother Nature isn’t off-limits.
+Mother Nature isn’t off-limits.
 Grab your flute and get outside today or sometime in the next week.
 Changing your environment can also positively affect your playing style.